Clementclem/Clementclem/README.md

 - 👋 Hi, I’m @Clementclem
 - 👀 I’m interested in software engineering and data science
-- 🌱 I’m currently coding skills
+- 🌱 I’m currently working on coding skills
 - 💞️ I’m looking to collaborate on software engineering
 - 📫 How to reach me email me on clementnyambura23@gmail.com